sansumbrella/Choreograph/README.md

 Samples are run from the projects inside the Samples directory.
 Projects to build the samples exist for iOS and OSX using Xcode and for Windows Desktop using Visual Studio 2013.
 These are more of a work in progress than the rest of the library.

 ### Lerp Specializations
-If you are using Cinder, Choreograph will automatically include a specialization header to slerp quaternions.
+If you are using Cinder, Choreograph will automatically include a specialization header so RampTos slerp quaternions.
+Where relevant, Phrases accept an optional lerpFn parameter so you can customize it for other types.

 ## History